-- (1) Rate classes, types, or farming practices; - (2) APH yields; - (3) Appraisals; - (4) Adjustments to appraised mature production (quality adjustment factors); - (5) Stages or intended use(s) of acreage; - (6) Shares (e.g., 50 percent and 75 percent shares on the same unit); or - (7) Appraisals for damage due to hail or fire if Hail and Fire Exclusion is in effect.
+- (1) Rate classes, types, class, sub-class, intended use, irrigated practice, cropping practice, or organic practices, as applicable; - (2) APH yields; - (3) Appraisals; - (4) Adjustments to appraised mature production (quality adjustment factors); - (5) Stages or intended use(s) of acreage; - (6) Shares (e.g., 50 percent and 75 percent shares on the same unit); or - (7) Appraisals for damage due to hail or fire if Hail and Fire Exclusion is in effect.

-A. Field ID: The field identification symbol from a sketch map or an aerial photo.
+Field ID: The field identification symbol from a sketch map or an aerial photo.
 Refer to the Narrative.
-In the margin (or in a separate column), enter the date of inspection for the last line entry of each inspection.